dseixas/MoodleUpdateTool/README.md

 This scripts automates several steps defined in https://docs.moodle.org/311/en/Upgrading

 **NOTICE**

-This script has been tested in ubuntu systems so far.
+1. This script has been tested in ubuntu systems so far.
+1. This script works in EN and ES hostings, other languages may need tinkering with it.

 ## WHAT THIS IS  FOR